braintree/popup-bridge-ios/README.md

 WKWebView can open popups through its [`WKUIDelegate`](https://developer.apple.com/reference/webkit/wkuidelegate), which can be implemented to present the popup in a new WKWebView.

 However, WKWebViews do not display an address bar or an HTTPS lock icon.
 If the popup receives sensitive user information (e.g. login credentials), users must implicitly trust that the web page is not redirecting them to a malicious spoofed page that may steal their information.
-PopupBridge solves this by using an SFSafariViewController.
+PopupBridge solves this by using an ASWebAuthenticationSession.

 ### What are some use cases for using PopupBridge?